codebyfire/slackquizbot/README.md

 > @quizbot show scores

 ## Create your own quizzes
 You can create your own quizzes using the [Slack Quizbot Quiz Builder](http://codebyfire.github.io/slackquizbotbuilder).
-Once you've downloaded your JSON file, you can use it by either directly placing the file in a local folder called 'ata' or in Slack you can upload the file in a DM to your bot.
+Once you've downloaded your JSON file, you can use it by either directly placing the file in a local folder called 'data' or in Slack you can DM the file to your Quizbot.